18F/myusa-ux/research/usability/sprint24_small-business.md

 ### Activities
 #### Walk through
 ## Analysis
-* Affinity diagram workshop
+* Affinity diagram workshop with the team

 # When are we doing it?
-* Sprint 24: planning and recruitment
+* Sprint 24-25: planning and recruitment
-* Sprint 25: research --> analysis
+* Sprint 26: research --> analysis
-* Sprint 26: analysis --> design
+* Sprint 27: report --> design